cwi-nl/sen-symposium/program/index.md

 | 16:15-16:45 |  | Coffee & Posters |
 | 16:45-17:30 | [Michiel van Genuchten](./genuchten) | [Quantifying the Impact of Software](./genuchten) |
 | 17:30-18:30 |  | Reception |

+While you are here, do consider [becoming a member of VERSEN](http://www.versen.nl/register).